-904 How to Search [R-5]
+904 How to Search [R-07.2015]

 The examiner, after having obtained a thorough understanding of the invention disclosed and claimed in the nonprovisional application, then searches the prior art as disclosed in patents and other published documents, i.e., nonpatent literature (NPL).
 Any document used in the rejection of a claim is called a reference.
 An inventor name search should be made to identify other applications and/or patents which may be applicable as references for double patenting rejections.
 See MPEP § 804.

 In all continuing applications, the parent applications should be reviewed by the examiner for pertinent prior art.
-Where the cited prior art of a parent application has been reviewed, this fact should be made of record in accordance with the procedure set forth at paragraph II.(E) of MPEP § 719.05.
+Where the cited prior art of a parent application has been reviewed, this fact should be made of record in accordance with the procedure set forth at paragraph (J) of MPEP § 719.05, subsection II.A.
 For national stage applications filed under 35 U.S.C.
 371, the examiner will consider the documents cited in an international search report when the Form PCT/DO/EO/903 indicates that both the international search report and the copies of the documents are present in the national stage application file.
 See MPEP § 609.03.
-The first search should be such that the examiner need not ordinarily make a second search of the prior art, unless necessitated by amendments to the claims by the applicant in the first reply, except to check to determine whether any reference which would appear to be substantially more pertinent than the prior art cited in the first Office action has become available subsequent to the initial prior art search.
 The first search should cover the invention as described and claimed, including the inventive concepts toward which the claims appear to be directed.
 It should not be extended merely to add immaterial variants.
+The examiner’s first Office action on the merits of an application relies on references identified in this initial search.

+Following the first Office action, the examiner need not ordinarily make a second search of the prior art, unless necessitated by amendments to the claims by the applicant in a reply to the first Office action, except to check to determine whether any reference which would appear to be substantially more pertinent than the prior art cited in the first Office action has become available subsequent to the initial prior art search.

-In subsequent actions, where the search is brought ** > up-to-date and/or where a further search is made, the examiner must indicate on the IFW search notes form that the search has been updated and/or identify the additional field of search.
+In subsequent actions, where the search is brought up-to-date and/or where a further search is made, the examiner must indicate on the IFW search notes form that the search has been updated and/or identify the additional field(s) of search.
 See MPEP § 719.05.
 Any search updates should include all of the relevant or pertinent databases and the search queries and classifications employed in the original search.

-904.01 Analysis of Claims
+904.01 Analysis of Claims [R-08.2012]

-904.01(a) Variant Embodiments Within Scope of Claim
+904.01(a) Variant Embodiments Within Scope of Claim [R-08.2012]

-Substantially, every claim includes within its breadth or scope one or more variant embodiments that are not disclosed in the application, but which would anticipate the claimed invention if found in a reference.
+Frequently, a claim includes within its breadth or scope one or more variant embodiments that are not disclosed in the application, but which would anticipate the claimed invention if found in a reference.
 The claim must be so analyzed and any such variant encountered during the search should be recognized.

-All subject matter that is the equivalent of the subject matter as defined in the claim, even though specifically different from the definition in the claim, must be considered unless expressly excluded by the claimed subject matter.
+All subject matter that is the equivalent of the subject matter as defined in the claim, even though different from the definition in the claim, must be considered unless expressly excluded by the claimed subject matter.
 See MPEP § 2181 - § 2184 for a discussion of equivalents when a claim employs means or step plus function terminology.

-904.01(c) Analogous Arts
+904.01(c) Analogous Arts [R-08.2012]

-Not only must the art be searched within which the invention claimed is classifiable, but also all analogous arts ** > must be searched regardless of where the claimed invention is classified.
+Not only must the art be searched within which the invention claimed is classifiable, but also all analogous arts must be searched regardless of where the claimed invention is classified.

 The determination of what arts are analogous to a particular claimed invention is at times difficult.
 It depends upon the necessary essential function or utility of the subject matter covered by the claims, and not upon what it is called by the applicant.